Update 10/16/10 – WDW has released free dining for many dates in 2011!

-Walt Disney World has announced 2010 rates, including small changes to their dining plans.
+Walt Disney World has announced 2011 dining plans, which include some small changes.
 Please find below a quick overview of all the available dining plans for Walt Disney World along with a downloadable brochure for each with more in depth information.

 Quick Service Dining Plan